nghiahuynht05/nghiahuynht05/README.md

 <h2 align="center">Hello there!
 My name is Nghia. 👋</h2>

-<p align="center">Manual and automation tester with 5+years of experience in quality assurance especilly with 3 years in automation testing on mobile, website and server back-end: BDD, TDD using Selenium, Appium, Javascript, Nodejs, Java and Postman, Jmeter.
+<p align="center">Manual and automation tester with 6+years of experience in quality assurance especially with 4 years in automation testing on mobile, website and server back-end: BDD, TDD using Selenium, Appium, Javascript, Nodejs, Java and Postman, Jmeter.
 Experienced tester with a demonstrated history of working in the transportation industry.
-Experienced tester with a demonstrated history of working in the payment online with Stripe, Apple Pay, FlutterWave,...</p>
+Experienced tester with a demonstrated history of working in the payment online with Stripe, Apple Pay, FlutterWave,...
+Experienced tester with a demonstrated history of working in transportation</p>

 ### 📫 Where to find me
 - [Facebook](https://www.facebook.com/nghiahuynht05) 😏